Entrenamiento

 Micronutrients and supplements

-Attention to vitamin, mineral, and certain supplement intake can support an athlete's overall health, recovery, and performance.
+Paying attention to the intake of vitamins, minerals, and certain supplements can support an athlete's overall health, recovery, and performance.

 Antioxidants, such as vitamins C and E, and minerals such as iron and magnesium, play significant roles in protecting against oxidative damage and improving muscle function.

-Supplementation should be carefully considered and customized based on individual needs and the recommendations of a health or sports nutrition professional .
+Supplementation should be carefully considered and personalized according to individual needs and the recommendations of a health or sports nutrition professional .

 Pre-competitive adjustments

-In the days leading up to the competition, the nutritional strategy may include a specific focus on carbohydrate loading, adjusting intake to maximize glycogen stores .
-Pre-competition meal planning and the choice of snacks and fluids should be geared toward minimizing the risk of gastrointestinal distress, ensuring the athlete feels comfortable and energized.
+In the days leading up to competition, the nutritional strategy may include a specific focus on carbohydrate loading, adjusting intake to maximize glycogen stores .
+Pre-competition meal planning and the selection of snacks and fluids should be geared towards minimizing the risk of gastrointestinal discomfort, ensuring the athlete feels comfortable and energized.